ArduPilot/ardupilot_wiki/dev/source/docs/setting-up-sitl-on-linux.rst

 well known flight simulation systems.

 In the past ArduPilot required a special version of JSBSim.
-As of Decemember 2018 that is no longer the case, and we can use the standard JSBSim releases.
+As of December 2018 that is no longer the case, and we can use the standard JSBSim releases.

 In the same directory (your home directory) run these commands: